Counterfeit money: History

-Similarly, in America, Colonial paper currency printed by Benjamin Franklin and others often bore the phrase "to counterfeit is death".
-Counterfeiting nevertheless became so prevalent by the early nineteenth century that contemporary accounts like those from author John Neal claimed that as much as half of the US currency in circulation was counterfeit.
+In the British colonies in North America, Colonial paper currency printed by Benjamin Franklin and others often bore the phrase "to counterfeit is death".
+Counterfeiting in the early United States became so prevalent by the early-nineteenth century that contemporary accounts like those from author John Neal claimed that as much as half of the US currency in circulation was counterfeit.
 By the 1830s, American newspapers began listing instructions for identifying counterfeits.
-Because currency was issued by individual banks, there were approximately 5,400 types of counterfeit bills in the US by the 1860s.
+Because currency was issued by individual banks, approximately 5,400 types of counterfeit bills circulated in the US by the 1860s.

-Nations have used counterfeiting as a means of warfare.
-The idea is to overflow the enemy's economy with fake banknotes so that the real value of the money plummets.
-Great Britain did this during the American Revolutionary War to reduce the value of the Continental Dollar.
-The counterfeiters for the British were known as "shovers", presumably for the ability to "shove" the fake currency into circulation.
+States have used counterfeiting as an element of warfare.
+The idea involves overflowing an enemy economy with fake money so that the real value of the money plummets.
+During the Seven Years' War of 1756 to 1763, Prussia disrupted the economy of the Polish–Lithuanian Commonwealth (ruled by King Augustus III, simultaneously Elector of Saxony) by minting counterfeit Polish coins.

+Great Britain used counterfeit money during the American Revolutionary War of 1775 to 1783 to reduce the value of the Continental Dollar.
+The counterfeiters for the British became known as "shovers", presumably for the ability to "shove" the fake currency into circulation.
 Two of the most well-known shovers for the British during the Revolutionary War were David Farnsworth and John Blair.
 They were caught with 10,000 dollars in counterfeits when arrested.
 George Washington took a personal interest in their case and even called for them to be tortured to discover further information.
 They were eventually hanged for their crimes.

-During the American Civil War, the Confederate States dollar was heavily counterfeited by private interests on the Union side, often without the sanction of the Union government in Washington.
-The Confederacy's access to modern printing technology was limited, while many Northern-made imitations were printed on high-quality banknote paper procured through extralegal means.
+During the American Civil War, private interests on the Union side heavily counterfeited the Confederate States dollar, often without the sanction of the Union government in Washington.
+The Confederacy's access to modern printing technology was limited, while many Northern-made imitations were printed on high-quality banknote paper procured through extra-legal means.
 As a result, counterfeit Southern notes were often equal or even superior in quality compared to genuine Confederate money.